dinoboards/dinoboards.github.io/ppi-and-keyboard.md

 Mount the switches last -- you should get a satisfying click as you push the switch into the board - but be careful that both pins have come thru cleanly.
 The pins are fairly thin and easy for them not to align and to be bent.

 Start with just one or two switches first -- push in, then check pins, then solder.
 Move onto a next set of switches.
-Once you are more comfortable, go for bigger batches - just keep on eye on the pins.
+Once you are more comfortable, go for bigger batches - just keep an eye on the pins.

 Once all the soldering is done, you can move onto mounting the stabilizers.